FoamScience/OpenFOAM-Unit-testing/README.md

   - `mpirun -np 2 ./TestDriver -p` or `mpirun -np 2 ./TestDriver --parallel` will work for parallel runs.
   - The provided template for the test driver need to be invoked from the case directory (has no support for `-case` flag).
 - The same unit-test case can check for results both in serial and in parallel.
-- Tagging is used to distinguish between serial/parallel tests, and to specify which OpenFOAM case to use to tun the tests.
+- Tagging is used to distinguish between serial/parallel tests, and to specify which OpenFOAM case to use to run the tests.
 - Supported reporters:
     - `stdout` for output at the console (Best for local and CI testing)
     - `compact` for status overview in a single line